mdsajidalam0559/Image_segmentation/README.md

 We acknowledge the creators of the CARLA self-driving car dataset for providing valuable data for research and development in autonomous driving technologies.

 ## About the Author
-This project was developed by [Your Name] as part of [Course/Research/Personal Project] at [Institution/Company].
-Feel free to reach out for any questions or collaborations.
+This project was developed by Md Sajid Alam as Self Project.
 ---

-Feel free to customize the writeup according to your specific details and project context.
-Good luck with your GitHub project!